 The most compelling essays often deal with personal subject matter rather than popular topics.

-DO take a strong stance on causes that you care about and show how winning this scholarship will help you continue fighting for them if appropriate, though.
+DO take a strong stance on causes that you care about and show how winning this scholarship award will help you continue fighting for them if appropriate, though.
 A critical thinker will stand behind something they can argue for convincingly.

 Writing scholarship essays requires following the prompt and avoiding unrelated points.

 Photos, and fonts

 Don’t make your scholarship essay a visual project.
 Keep it professional.
 You want people to read it without getting lost in all the pictures and fonts.

 If you there are no formatting instructions, when uploading your essay to an application, use Times New Roman font and size 12.